brimdata/zed/docs/data-model/zed.md

 | `net`      | an IPv4 or IPv6 address and net mask |
 | `type`     | a Zed type value |
 | `null`     | the null type |

+The _type_ type  provides for first-class types and even though a type value can represent a complex type, the value itself is a singleton.

+Two type values are equivalent if their underlying types are equal.
+Since every type in the Zed type system is uniquely defined, type values are equal if and only if their corresponding types are uniquely equal.

+The _null_ type is a primitive type representing only a `null` value.
+A `null` value can have any type.

 > Note that `time` values correspond to 64-bit epoch nanoseconds and thus
 > not every valid RFC 3339 date and time string represents a valid Zed time.